 Lamentation Mountain

-and has established the Alice Fern Bruce Preserve
+- Introducing the Alice Fern Bruce Preserve -

-The Berlin Land Trust has purchased 47 acres of pristine land on Lamentation Mountain to preserve in perpetuity.
-The property is embedded deep within open space that has, in large part, already been protected.
-Its purchase is the culmination of a long-term, co-operative program of open space protection, which began about fifty years ago.
+In December of 2019, the Berlin Land Trust purchased 47 acres of pristine land on Lamentation Mountain to preserve in perpetuity.
+The property is very close to other open space property that has, in large part, already been protected.
+Its purchase is the culmination of a long-term, co-operative program of open space protection on the historic mountain, which began about fifty years ago.
 It is one of the final pieces of the puzzle needed to protect the entire Lamentation Mountain ecosystem.
+Purchase of the Alice Fern Bruce Preserve was made possible by an Open Space and Watershed Land Acquisition Grant (OSWA) from the Connecticut Department of Energy and Environmental Protection (DEEP).

-Take a virtual hike on Lamentation Mountain with Ray Archacki.
-See where people park, the trail up the mountain and the views.
+Take a virtual hike on Lamentation Mountain along with Ray Archacki.
+See where people park to access the mountain trail.
+Hike virtually on the trail up to the mountain ridge and the mountain top views.
 Ray provides running commentary on the geology of the area and the trap rock ridge that makes up Lamentation Mountain.
 This is a fun little experience and great chance for you to preview the Alice Fern Bruce Preserve.
 Please give it a try.

-The Alice Fern Bruce Preserve is located just off the abandoned Stantack Road at the intersection of Middletown and Berlin.
-The significance of this parcel is magnified by its central, interior location, and the fact that it is very well buffered on all sides by other undeveloped land.
+The significance of the Alice Fern Bruce Preserve is magnified by its central, interior location, and the fact that it is very well buffered on all sides by other undeveloped land.
 The land contains five distinct critical habitats, three basalt ridges and easy access to the Connecticut Blue Blazed Trail.
 The cliff line, described by the Connecticut Forest and Park Association as "perhaps the most scenic traprock ridge walk in the state", is a prominent feature- visible for miles.

 “This piece of property has it all, critical habitats for raptors, box turtles and other wildlife,